 About the participants:

-Recognized for their work within Eastern and Western European institutions, biennales, and film festivals, this project marks the first time these artists present their work to West Coast audiences.
+Recognized for their work within Western and Eastern European institutions, biennales, and film festivals, this project marks the first time these artists present their work to West Coast audiences.
 Working across mediums and interdisciplinary research, their practices build new narratives by deconstructing imperialist mythologies and envisioning new, sustainable futures.

 2024 Participants